GoHighLevel vs. ServiceTitan: Marketing Platform vs. Field Service ERP

 What ServiceTitan Actually Is

-ServiceTitan is a field service management platform built specifically for home service trades — HVAC, plumbing, electrical, roofing, pest control.
-It’s an operational ERP, not a marketing tool.
-The company targets established businesses with real operational complexity: multi-truck shops, dispatchers, CSR teams, and revenue above $500K–$1M annually.
+ServiceTitan is a field service management platform built for home service trades.
+It’s for HVAC, plumbing, electrical, roofing, and pest control.
+It’s an operations system, not a marketing tool.
+It targets established businesses with multiple trucks and teams running $500K–$1M+ in revenue.

 What ServiceTitan Does Well

-- Dispatch board.
-Real drag-and-drop scheduling with technician capacity, GPS tracking integration, and job status updates.
-This is a professional dispatch board used by shops running 20+ trucks.
+• Dispatch board.
+Drag-and-drop scheduling with technician capacity, GPS tracking, and job status updates.
+Built for shops running 20+ trucks.

-- Pricebook.
-A structured, flat-rate pricebook that techs can use on tablets in the field.
-You can manage thousands of SKUs, set margins, and present professional proposals.
+• Pricebook.
+A flat-rate pricebook that techs can use on tablets in the field.
+Manage thousands of items and set margins.

-- Invoicing and payments.
-In-field invoicing, financing options (integrated with Greensky and others), and payment collection on-site.
+• Invoicing and payments.
+In-field invoicing, financing options through Greensky, and on-site payment collection.

-- QuickBooks and accounting integration.
-A proper two-way sync — jobs, invoices, and payroll data flow into your accounting system.
-Not a one-way export.
+• QuickBooks and accounting integration.
+Jobs, invoices, and payroll sync to your accounting system.
+It’s two-way, not just export.

-- CSR tools.
-Call recordings tied to jobs, CSR scripts, booking rate tracking, lead source attribution at the call level.
+• CSR tools.
+Call recordings tied to jobs, CSR scripts, booking rate tracking, and lead source tracking at the call level.

-- Reporting.
-Revenue by technician, average ticket by job type, booking rates, marketing ROI by source.
-Real operational reporting, not vanity metrics.
+• Reporting.
+Revenue by technician, average ticket by job type, booking rates, and marketing ROI by source.
+Real operational data.

-- Payroll and technician performance.
-Commission tracking, spiff calculations, technician scorecards.
+• Payroll and technician performance.
+Commission tracking, spiff calculations, and technician scorecards.

-- Service agreements.
-Membership management, recurring billing, automatic scheduling of maintenance visits — handled natively.
+• Service agreements.
+Membership management, recurring billing, and automatic scheduling of maintenance visits.

-- Marketing Pro (add-on).
-ServiceTitan has added email and direct mail marketing tools through its Marketing Pro module.
-It’s functional but it’s not GHL.
+• Marketing Pro (add-on).
+ServiceTitan added email and direct mail marketing.
+It’s functional but not as strong as GHL.

 What ServiceTitan Doesn’t Do Well

-- Top-of-funnel lead generation.
-ServiceTitan doesn’t run Google Ads, build landing pages, or manage your social media presence.
-Marketing Pro does basic email and postcard campaigns, but it’s not designed to capture cold leads from paid traffic.
+• Top-of-funnel lead generation.
+ServiceTitan doesn’t run Google Ads, build landing pages, or manage social media.
+It captures leads but doesn’t generate them.

-- Marketing automation sequences.
-There are no sophisticated multi-step nurture sequences for leads who haven’t booked yet.
-Once someone is in ServiceTitan as a customer, you can market to them.
-Cold leads sitting in a funnel?
-That’s not ServiceTitan’s domain.
+• Marketing automation sequences.
+No sophisticated multi-step nurture sequences for leads who haven’t booked yet.
+You can market to existing customers, not cold leads.

-- Quick setup.
-Expect a 60–90 day implementation process.
-ServiceTitan is not a tool you’re running in week one.
+• Quick setup.
+Expect 60–90 days to implement.
+This isn’t a tool you’re using in week one.

 ServiceTitan Pricing (as of 2026)